Ashkan-Yaldaie/thesis/documents/Thesis.md

 ## References

+Klosowski, Thorin.
+2013.
+How to Pick the Right Electronics Board for Your DIY Project.
+URL: http://lifehacker.com/how-to-pick-the-right-electronics-board-for-your-diy-pr-742869540.
+Accessed: 06.11.2015

 Norris, Donald.
 2014.
 Raspberry Pi Projects for the Evil Genius.
 McGraw-Hill Education.

 Richardson, Matt & Wallace, Shawn.
 2013.
 Getting Started with Raspberry Pi.